Groovetube synth

 The variable-depth gate can be applied to the synth voice signal before the tube and/or audio output.

 Tempo is controlled by the synth or an external signal, with sync signal output for other equipment.
-Sync in rate is 48 ppb, sync out can be set to 48/24/2/1 ppb.
+The sync in rate is 48 ppb, sync out can be set to 48/24/2/1 ppb.

 Onboard control uses a simple 8-step sequencer to run programmable CV sequences and gate patterns.